-In the event SDG&E or any Interested Party identifies an error in the TO5 Formula or the FERC Form No. 1 data or data based on SDG&E’s books and records that is used as an input to the formula, or SDG&E is required by applicable law, a court, or regulatory body to correct an error, and such error affects the True-Up TRR calculated in an Informational Filing, SDG&E shall include in its next subsequent Informational Filing a brief description of the errors included in its prior Informational Filing that must be corrected.
-Errors include mistakes or omission regarding the values used as inputs to the Formula Rate template, such as arithmetic or computational errors, or errors with respect to established FERC practices or methodologies.
+In the event SDG&E or any Interested Party identifies an error in the TO6 Formula or the FERC Form No. 1 data or data based on SDG&E’s books and records that is used as an input to the formula, or SDG&E is required by applicable law, a court, or regulatory body to correct an error, and such error affects the True-Up TRR calculated in an Annual Informational Filing, SDG&E shall include in its next subsequent Annual Informational Filing a brief description of the errors included in its prior Annual Informational Filing that must be corrected.
+Errors include mistakes or omission regarding the values used as inputs to the Formula Rate Spreadsheet, such as arithmetic or computational errors, or errors with respect to established FERC practices or methodologies.
 Errors shall not include changes of judgment or opinion.
 SDG&E should inform parties of any identified errors through the transmittal letter accompanying its Draft Informational Filing.

-SDG&E’s subsequent Informational Filing shall:
+SDG&E’s subsequent Annual Informational Filing shall:

-(i) Recalculate the True-Up TRR for all affected Prior Years;
+Recalculate the True-Up Adjustment TRR for all affected prior years;

-(ii) Compare, on a monthly basis, the difference between the initial incorrect True-Up TRR and the revised correct True Up; and
+Compare, on a monthly basis, the difference between the initial incorrect True-Up Adjustment TRR and the revised correct True-Up Adjustment; and

-(iii) Determine the cumulative amount of the difference in Section C.5.a.ii, including interest calculated pursuant to the interest rate in 18 C.F.R. § 35.19a, through the date of implementation of the correction.
+Determine the cumulative amount of the difference in Section C.7.b.ii, including interest calculated pursuant to the interest rate in 18 C.F.R. § 35.19a, through the date of implementation of the correction.

-Absent an order requiring refunds outside of the True-Up process, the difference in Section C.5.a.(iii) shall be included as an additional component to SDG&E’s True-Up Adjustment in its next Informational Filing or Final True-Up Adjustment, as applicable, as a one-time True-Up Adjustment in accordance with the TO5 Formula.
+Absent an order requiring refunds outside of the true-up processes described below in Sections G through I, the difference in Section C.7.b.(iii) shall be included as an additional component to SDG&E’s True-Up Adjustment in its next Annual Informational Filing or Final True-Up Adjustment, as applicable, as a True-Up Adjustment in accordance with the TO6 Formula in SDG&E’s successor rate filing.

-D. SINGLE-ISSUE FILINGS
+SINGLE-ISSUE FILINGS

 1. Post-Employment Benefits Other Than Pensions